kachrist/UARK-NASA-RMC/To-Do.md

    2019-2020:
    - EVERYTHING
    - CAD images - SEE SLIDESHOW CONTAINER COMMENT
+      - Need placeholder image for missing content
       - The head slideshow.css has been added to the 2019-2020 page
       - The slideshow container (without the pictures) has been added
-      - KC: As I'm sure you'd know - straight copy paste didn't work. -KR
+      - KC: "As I'm sure you already know - straight copy paste don't work." -KR
    - Team Leads (Who Are We for real though?
 Section) - MAYBE
    - Add Team picture
    - DONE: KC: Fix using 'Home.css' file on this page